calindoran/year4Project/README.md

 Visual Studio Code
 When using multiple languages like Python and C++, or for cross-platform development, it can be a great editor tool.
 It provides the ability to debug and use version control through a multitude of extensions and addons on many platforms.

+•	This will be used for some cross-platform testing to ensure support for the application.